hashicorp/packer/website/source/docs/post-processors/atlas.html.markdown

     to add an artifact to the organization in Atlas.

 -   `artifact_type` (string) - For uploading artifacts to Atlas. `artifact_type`
-    can be set to any unique identifier, however, we recommend using the following for consistency - `amazon.ami`, `vagrant.box`, `google.image`, and `docker.image`.
+    can be set to any unique identifier, however, the following are recommended for consistency - `vagrant.box`, `amazon.ami`, `google.image`, and `docker.image`.

 ### Optional: